sooriyaarachchi/pybites.github.io-src/content/mastering-regex.md

 * [Codinghorror article: Regular Expressions: Now You Have Two Problems](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/)

-* To go really deep [Mastering Regular Expressions](https://www.amazon.com/Mastering-Regular-Expressions-Jeffrey-Friedl/dp/0596528124/ref=sr_1_1?ie=UTF8&qid=1489509976&sr=8-1&keywords=regular+expressions) - warning: for generic regex overview, language specific chapters include Perl/Java/.NET/PHP sections, not Python.
+* To go really deep: [Mastering Regular Expressions](https://www.amazon.com/Mastering-Regular-Expressions-Jeffrey-Friedl/dp/0596528124/ref=sr_1_1?ie=UTF8&qid=1489509976&sr=8-1&keywords=regular+expressions) is THE book on regular expressions, an awesome reference.
+Note though that language specific chapters include Perl/Java/.NET/PHP, not Python.

+* Lookahead assertions: I have not needed those yet, but they have their use cases.
+They finally 'clicked' reading [the example of the HOWTO](https://docs.python.org/3.6/howto/regex.html#lookahead-assertions).

+---

+I hope you picked up something useful from this article.
+Use the comments below to share any cool regexes you use on a regular basis.

+Cheers

 ---